-6) Sew your front pant darts by matching up the notches and sewing to a tapered point creating a triangle using a straight stitch .
-Do not backtack at the end points.
+Sew your front trouser darts by pinching the right sides of your fabric together, matching up the dart legs and sewing to a tapered point, creating a triangle.
+Do not backstitch at the end points.

-7) Tie off the ends of your threads at the dart point and press darts towards the CF of your pants.
-Baste in place.
+Tie off the ends of your threads at the dart point.

 Press your darts toward the CF of your trousers.
 Baste in place.

 I accidentally pressed my dart towards my side seam and that works, too.